yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 Because the writes are being independently replicated, a transaction from the source universe becomes visible over time.
-This means transactions on the sink universe can see non-repeated reads and phantom reads no matter what their declared isolation level is.
+This means transactions in the sink universe can see non-repeated reads and phantom reads no matter what their declared isolation level is.
 Effectively then all transactions on the sink universe are at SQL-92 isolation level READ COMMITTED, which only guarantees that transactions never read